Bylaws

 C. The Immediate Past President and President-elect shall attend meetings or participate in conference calls when necessary to support strategic aims of the Academy.

-F. The Vice President-Communications shall maintain the bylaws, as amended, keep a book of minutes for all meetings of the Board of Directors, and help maintain a regular program of periodic communications with the membership
+F. The Vice President-Communications shall maintain the bylaws, as amended, keep a book of minutes for all meetings of the Board of Directors, and help maintain a regular program of periodic communications with the membership.

 G. The Vice President-Membership shall develop and maintain membership recruitment and retention efforts.

-L. The Board of Directors shall appoint the editor to the Academy’s journal for a three-year period.
+N. The Board of Directors shall appoint the editor to the Academy’s journal for a three-year period.
 The editor is an ex-officio member of the Board of Directors.
 The editor may name associate editors and within guidelines established by the Board, undertake all appropriate activities necessary to administer the responsibilities of the office.
 Financial commitments entered into on behalf of the Academy by the editor must be based upon a financial plan approved in advance by the Board of Directors or the Executive Committee.

-M. The Board of Directors shall institute such auditing procedures as they deem necessary.
+O. The Board of Directors shall institute such auditing procedures as they deem necessary.

-N. Any of the above officers shall perform such further duties as may be requested by the Board of Directors or by the Executive Committee.
+P. Any of the above officers shall perform such further duties as may be requested by the Board of Directors or by the Executive Committee.

 ARTICLE VI